ismailceylan/restorm/README.md

 ```

 ### Object Syntax
 We can use object syntax to organize sorting operations.
-This approach is more concise and organized and for example, if we are using something like vue.js or react.js, we can manage sorting operations on reactive objects and directly pass this object to the `orderBy` method.

 ```js
 const sorting =